materialsproject/fireworks/docs/queue_tutorial_pt2.rst

     qlauncher_run.py -r singleshot my_qp.yaml

-.. note:: The ``unreserve`` command is currently a blunt instrument that un-reserves **all** reserved FireWorks.
-If you un-reserve a FireWork that is still in a queue, the consequences are not so bad.
+.. note:: If you un-reserve a FireWork that is still in a queue and hasn't crashed, the consequences are not so bad.
 FireWorks might submit a second job to the queue that reserves this same FireWork.
 The first queue script to run will run the FireWork properly.
 The second job to run will not find a FireWork to run and simply exit.

 Conclusion
 ==========